jsdealy/latin/miscellae/guideToLatinConversation.md

-An is repeated before every proposition when there are several of them: Quaeritur an atomorum con cur su mundus sit effectus, an Providentia regatur, an sit aliquando casurus (C.) — An, anne are often used for aut: Postulo mihi respon- deat, qui sit iste verutius : mercator, an aralor, an pecuarius?
+An is repeated before every proposition when there are several of them: Quaeritur an atomorum con cur su mundus sit effectus, an Providentia regatur, an sit aliquando casurus (C.) — An, anne are often used for aut: Postulo mihi respondeat, qui sit iste verutius : mercator, an aralor, an pecuarius?
 (Cic.)
 Sometimes the meaning of the sentence demands aut : An, ille, tempus aut in poetis evolvendis, aut in musicis contereret (Cic.). '